osg-htc/virtual-school-pilot-2020/docs/materials/sw/part1-ex2-wrapper.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: #008; } </style>

-Software Exercise 2 (Required): Writing a Wrapper Script
+Software Exercise 1.2: Writing a Wrapper Script
 ============================================================

-In this exercise, you will create a wrapper script to run the same program (`blastx`) as the [previous exercise][software-ex1].
+In this exercise, you will create a wrapper script to run the same program (`blastx`) as the [previous exercise](/materials/sw/part1-ex1-download.md).

 Background
 ----------